hpssjellis/my-examples-for-quantum-computing/README.md

-Note: This gitpod installs everything
+Note: The above gitpod installs everything

 or